 The zucchini plant is one of the most common vegetables grown in the home garden.
 One of the reasons is because it is relatively easy to grow.
 But just because it is easy to grow doesn’t mean that the zucchini is without its problems.
 Many people have problems growing zucchini.
 Let’s take a look at a few of these problems and how to fix them.

 Zucchini Pests & Insects

 One of the most common zucchini problems is with zucchini pests.
 The zucchini plant basically looks like a buffet table to a great many insects and bugs.
 Some common zucchini pests include:

-Once the zucchini plant is infected with any of these disease problems, it is nearly always fatal to the zucchini plant.
-So, the best way to fix disease problems on growing zucchini is to just make sure that the zucchini plant does not get them in the first place.
+Once the zucchini plant is infected with any of these disease problems, it’s nearly always fatal to the zucchini plant.
+So, the best way to fix disease problems on growing zucchini is to just make sure that the zucchini plant doesn’t get them in the first place.

 This can be done mostly through appropriate care of the zucchini plant.
 Making sure that the plant gets plenty of sun, the right about of water every week, avoiding top watering and good air flow through proper spacing of plants will go a long way towards helping the plant fend off many of these diseases.
 Also, keeping common zucchini pests away from the plant will help curb the diseases that these insects often carry with them.

 While many people think that their zucchini has a problem because the blossoms are mysteriously falling off the plant, this is actually not the case.
 This is very normal for zucchini plants and is part of its development process.
 Read this article for more information about why do zucchini blossoms fall off the plant.

 The Ends of the Zucchini Rot or Get Soft

 If the ends of your zucchini get soft before they are fully grown, this is caused by Squash Blossom End Rot and is a symptom of a calcium deficiency.
 Read this article on “Squash Blossom End Rot Causes And Treatment” for more information.